Your child’s development, step by step

 How to stimulate your child

-Every day, you support your child’s development through countless tiny gestures.
+Every day, you support your child’s development through countless simple gestures.

-Every day, you support your child’s development through countless tiny gestures.
+Every day, you support your child’s development through countless simple gestures.

-It’s never too early to stimulate your baby.
-As soon as they’re born, they’re ready to learn!
-“The brain is at the centre of learning and growth,” explains Miriam Beauchamp, director of the ABCs Developmental Neuropsychology Lab at the University of Montreal and a researcher at the CHU Sainte-Justine Research Center.
+From the day your baby is born, there are simple things you can do every day to stimulate their senses.
+“The brain is at the centre of learning and growth,” explains Miriam Beauchamp, director of the ABCs Developmental Neuropsychology Lab co-run by Université de Montréal and CHU Sainte-Justine.
 “A baby’s brain develops most during the first years of life.”

-Five winning attitudes to support your child’s development
+Five proven ways to support your child’s development

 • SEE THE WORLD THROUGH A CHILD’S EYES

 For your little one, every moment is an opportunity to learn and discover.
 “When you take your child to the park, it’s a chance to be outside, run, climb, play in the sand, and have fun with other kids,” says Beauchamp.
 “There’s so much to see, do, and experience.”
-Encourage your child to observe his or her surroundings.
-Point out a passing dog, colourful flowers, a plane in the sky, or the silky grass.
+Encourage your child to observe their surroundings.
+Point out a passing dog, colourful flowers, a plane in the sky, or the soft grass.

 • ENCOURAGE REAL-WORLD EXPERIENCES

 Psychoeducator Caroline Roussel recommends that parents limit their child’s exposure to electronic screens as much as possible.
-“For a baby with so much to learn, devices can’t compare to real-life experiences such as interacting with others, touching objects, physically moving, and exploring the world with all five senses.”
+“For a baby with so much to learn, devices can’t compare to real-life experiences such as interacting with others, touching objects, moving their body, and exploring the world with all five senses.”
+Discovery games, matching games, and puzzles on smartphones or tablets don’t require your child to make the same movements they would when playing a physical game or handling puzzle pieces.

 • SUPPORT IMAGINATIVE PLAY